ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Translation RU-ENG.md

 modified: 2024-06-18T08:45:32
 ---

-The Russian to English Translation Board leverages the inference API by Hugging Face to perform translations from Russian to English.
+The Russian to English Translation Board leverages the Hugging Face inference API to perform translations from Russian to English.

 > [!warning]
 > Sometimes it will error because model is loading just run the board again